 Mark Oliver S. Llangco

 Mark Oliver’s proposed study aims to explore and describe social representations of working lives by Filipino seafarers working on-board cruise ships.
 In everyday discourse, crewmembers of cruise ships are either portrayed as ‘perfect workers in a dream job’ or ‘exploited workers on sweatships’.
-By turning to how seafarers make sense, explain and represent their own working lives these circulating representations of work and life on-board ships can be moderated.
+By turning the analytic gaze towards how seafarers make sense, explain and represent their own working lives these circulating representations of work and life on-board ships can be moderated.
 Using Q-methodology and interviews the study considers how a sample of cruise sector seafarers cluster into shared viewpoints on organisational, occupational and non-work issues over the cycles of temporary employment.

 Before coming to Cardiff, Mark Oliver went to the University of Birmingham (UoB) as a Ford Foundation International Fellow (2009–2011) to pursue his MPhil in Sociology.
 His research focused on the transnationalised belonging of second-generation Filipinos in London.